stratdev3/SimpleW/documentation/simplew/docs/addons/service-background.md

 - percentages are normalized to the `0..100` range
 - reporting a message without a percentage keeps the previous percentage
 - when a job succeeds, an existing percentage lower than `100` is completed to `100`
+- progress is reset before each retry because it belongs to the failed attempt
 - failed and canceled jobs keep their last reported progress